fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 How do we measure adoption for server-side programming?
 A rough metric could be the popularity of foundational open-source packages for each programming language.
 For example, we could look at the popularity of a web services framework like [Vapor](https://github.com/vapor/vapor/) compared to similar packages in other languages.
 We should choose a package that is unlikely to have overlap with the Apple community—the community we want to exclude from the metric.

 Vapor has generally been used to build smaller server-side applications or the frontend of larger server-side applications.
 [By contrast](https://aws.amazon.com/compare/the-difference-between-grpc-and-rest/), the [gRPC](https://grpc.io) framework has generally been used to build the distributed backend of larger server-side applications.
-Due to this, it is less likely for gRPC users to have overlap with the Apple community compared to Vapor users, so let us use the popularity of the language-specific gRPC repositories as the metric.
+Due to the backend being farther away from the client-side application, it is less likely for gRPC users to have overlap with the Apple community compared to Vapor users, so let us use the popularity of gRPC as the metric.

 The graph in the following section shows the GitHub star history for the gRPC repository of each programming language.
 The chosen programming languages are the memory-safe languages [jointly recommended](https://www.nsa.gov/Press-Room/Press-Releases-Statements/Press-Release-View/Article/3608324/us-and-international-partners-issue-recommendations-to-secure-software-products/) by several governments around the world.
+Please note the following:
+- [`hyperium/tonic`](https://github.com/hyperium/tonic) is the gRPC repository for the Rust programming language.
-(Python was excluded because it does not have a language-specific gRPC repository.)
+- Python was excluded because it [does not have](https://github.com/grpc/grpc/tree/56b3686229e1c941ed5f9ef85a98ba0b52f3a953/src/python/grpcio) a language-specific gRPC repository.

 ### Interpretation of Adoption Data